Nagari Inscriptions on Qutb Minar

 "On the 8th day of the bright fortnight of Bhadra in the year Samvat 1560 (AD 1503)"

-In 1503 AD, the ruler was Sikandar Lodi.
-We can also find Arabic inscription mentioning Sikandar Lodi's repair of the Minar.
+In 1503 AD, the ruler of Delhi was Sikandar Lodi.
+We can also find an Arabic inscription mentioning Sikandar Lodi's repairs on the Minar.

 22. [5th storey] On left hand marble abutment of the door: